 Everything you see on a website – the text, logos, images, videos and downloadable files – is content, and a website needs software to manage this content.

-WordPress is just one of many different CMS platforms which can be used to build websites.
+WordPress is just one of many different CMS platforms that can be used to build websites.

-You’ve maybe seen adverts for WordPress alternatives like Squarespace, Weebly and Wix.
+You’ve probably seen adverts for WordPress alternatives like Squarespace or Wix.
 With so many options to choose from, then why choose WordPress?

-There are many reasons why, but I’m going to focus on the 5 key reasons.
+There are lots of reasons to use WordPress, but I’m going to focus on the 5 key ones.